-And what Jew ever thought of observing one threehundred-and-sixty-fifth part of time, or one day in three hundred and sixty-five and no day in particular, and calling that the passover?
-And we might as well talk of celebrating our national independence on one day in three hundred and sixty-five and no day in particular, as to talk of celebrating the rest-day of Jehovah upon one day in seven and no day in particular.
-The veriest American idiot that can recollect of ever hearing about George Washington or the Declaration of Independence, might well laugh at the folly of changing the day of our national celebration.
+And what Jew ever thought of observing one-three-hundred-and-sixty-fifth part of time, or one day in three hundred and sixty-five and no day in particular, and calling that the passover?
+And we might as well talk of celebrating our national independence on one day in three hundred and sixty-five and no day in particular, as to talk of celebrating the rest day of Jehovah upon one day in seven and no day in particular.
+The veriest American idiot that can recollect of every hearing about George Washington or the Declaration of Independence, might well laugh at the folly of changing the day of our national celebration.
 Verily, as our Lord has said, the men of this world are wiser in their generation than the children of light.
-It is only in matters of religion that people seem to be satisfied with that which, in regard to any other subject, would be considered consummate folly.
+It is only in matters of religion that people seem to be satisfied with that which, in regard to any other subject, would be considered consummate folly. p.
+11, Para.
+1, [GM].

-And do these men who use the one-day-in-sevenand-no-day-in- particular theory, advocate a change of the Sabbath from the rest-day of the Father, to the resurrection-day of the Son?
-Then I inquire of them, Who ever thought of celebrating the resurrection of Christ on one day in seven and no day in particular?
-If they say that this can be done, then I inquire again, Where is the change of the Sabbath?
+And do these men who use the one-day-in-seven-and-no-day-in-particular theory advocate a change of the Sabbath from the rest-day of the Father, to the resurrection-day of the Son?
+Then we inquire of them, Who ever thought of celebrating the resurrection of Christ on one day in seven and no day in particular?
+If they say that this can be done, then we inquire again, Where is the change of the day of the Sabbath?
 Was it a change from one day in seven and no day in particular of the former dispensation, to one day in seven and no day in particular of the present dispensation?
-This would be "confusion worse confounded."
+This would be "confusion worse confounded." p.
+11, Para.
+2, [GM].

-And to those who assert that redemption, as a greater work, is to be celebrated on the first day of the week, as creation was anciently to be celebrated on the seventh day of the week, I would say, We only have your word for that.
-Please notice these facts:
+And to those who assert that redemption, as a greater work, is to be celebrated on the first day of the week, as creation was anciently to be celebrated on the seventh day of the week, we would say, We only have your word for that.
+Please notice these facts:-- p.
+12, Para.
+1, [GM].